KristianOellegaard/django-hvad/docs/internal/models.rst

     .. method:: safe_translation_getter(self, name, default=None)

         Helper method to safely get a field from the :term:`Translations Model`.

+        Returns value of translated field ``name``, unless no translation is loaded, or loaded translation doesn't have field ``name``.
+In both cases, it will return ``default``, performing no database query.

     .. method:: lazy_translation_getter(self, name, default=None)

         Helper method to get the cached translation, and in the case the cache for some reason doesnt exist, it gets it from the database.

+        .. note:: Use is discouraged on production code paths.
+It is mostly intended as a helper method for introspection.

     .. method:: get_available_languages(self)

         Returns a list of language codes in which this instance is available.
+        Uses cached values if available (eg if object was loaded with ``.prefetch_related('translations')``), otherwise performs a
+        database query.

 Extra information on _meta of Shared Models
 ===========================================